 Add Filter Options

 Members of the LogicMonitor user community can create and publish their modules and packages in Exchange.
-All LogicModules shared by community members undergo a security review before they are made publicly available.
-During this review, the module is vetted by LogicMonitor to make sure that its operations won’t impact the security of integrity of the Collectors on which it is run.
+LogicModules with scripts shared by community members undergo a security review before they are made publicly available.
+During this review, the module is vetted by LogicMonitor to make sure that its operations won’t impact the security or integrity of the Collectors on which it is run.